tomo-inc/ledger-bitcoin-babylon/README.md

 #### Method 2: Automatically Parse the Policy from the Content of the Provided PSBT
 This method simplifies the process by automatically extracting the required policy information directly from the PSBT content.
 It is a more streamlined approach—if the PSBT is successfully parsed, the wallet policy is generated automatically.

-You can also construct the wallet policies for the unbonding script and the timelock script in this way.
+You can also construct the wallet policies for the slashing script and the timelock script in this way.

 ```javascript
 async function testSlashingScript2(transport: Transport) {